cwcyau/group-information/README.md

 If you are travelling on university-related business, please note that the university has certain restrictions and processes in place particularly related to travel outside of the UK.

-NDWRH has step-by-step instructions on its [Booking a Trip](https://unioxfordnexus.sharepoint.com/sites/NDWR-NDWRHIntranet/SitePages/Booking-a-Trip.aspx) intranet page but you should remember to:
+NDWRH has step-by-step instructions on its [Booking a Trip](https://unioxfordnexus.sharepoint.com/sites/NDWR-NDWRHIntranet/SitePages/Booking-a-Trip.aspx) intranet page.

 ### Travel Expenses